 Have an assistant

 I wouldn’t say it’s a requirement to have an “assistant” to the person who will be doing the actual paint spraying, but I will say that it definitely made it easier.
 I was there to assist Ken with everything from cleaning his safety glasses (about 20 times) to helping him clean the machine at the end of the day.

 Masking off non-paint areas

-When the paint mist started settling on the floor, we no longer had the problem with slipping or sliding.
-The paper absorbed the paint mist just enough, but didn’t seep through at all.
-It was also very easy clean up.
+When the paint mist started settling on the floor, we no longer had the problem of slipping or sliding.
+The paper absorbed the paint mist just enough but didn’t seep through at all.
+It was also a very easy cleanup.